Ihebdhouibi/Task/README.md

 <p>
 The task consists of creating a database that contains two tables; employees and salaries which will be joined in view to better fetch information with the possiblity to update any given attribute. <br>

-config.js contains the database configuration; which should be updated according to your setting. queries.js contains all the sql queries. index.js contains the execution of these queries.
+config.js contains the database configuration; which should be updated according to your setting.<br>
+queries.js contains all the sql queries.<br>
+index.js contains the execution of these queries.<br>
 </p>